mdtanker/polartoolkit/docs/contribute.md

 # Contribution guide
 ## To build the docs
 The Docs are build with `Sphinx` and `Read the Docs`.
-Due to issues with included a C program (GMT) in a pip-installed package, `PyGMT` isn't included in the package dependencies, so `RTD` can't run the scripts which are part of the docs (i.e. `walkthrough.ipynb`).
+Due to issues with included C programs (GMT and GDAL) in a pip-installed package, `PyGMT` and `GeoPandas` aren't included in the package dependencies, so `RTD` can't run the scripts which are part of the docs (i.e. `walkthrough.ipynb`).
 Because of this the notebooks don't execute on a build, as specified by `execute_notebooks: 'off'` in `_config.yml`.

-We also use `Poetry` as a package manager, which also can't include `PyGMT`.
-To get around this, we will export the poetry venv, add PyGMT, run the .ipynb's for the docs, then build the docs.
+Additionally we use `Poetry` as a package manager, which also can't include `PyGMT` or `GeoPandas` successfully.
+To get around this, we will export the poetry venv, add `PyGMT` and `Geopandas`, run the .ipynb's for the docs, then build the docs.

 ### Set up a virtual environment